tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 #### #6 DAG Derivative Protocols

-A Directed Acyclic Graph (DAG) is a finite directed graph with no directed cycles.
+- A Directed Acyclic Graph (DAG) is a finite directed graph with no directed cycles.

-Acyclic if and only if it has a topological ordering, that is for every directed edge *uv* from vertex *u* to vertex *v*, *u* comes before *v* in the ordering.
+- A directed graph is acyclic if it has a topological ordering: for every directed edge *uv* from vertex *u* to vertex *v*, *u* comes before *v* in the ordering.

 ![DAG](https://github.com/tari-labs/tari-university/raw/L2ScalingUpdate/layer2scaling/more-landscape/sources/DAG.PNG)